30 July 2021

 The Return of the Stannary Wine Dinner

-The combination of hastily organised, last minute family holidays, and the dreaded pinging, left us with a hard core of eight for the return of Stannary hosted Dinners – Morey-St-Denis and Meursault at Cabotte London.
+The combination of hastily organised, last minute family holidays, and the dreaded pinging, left us with a hard core of eight for the return of Stannary Wine Dinner – Morey-St-Denis and Meursault at Cabotte London.
 Whilst lesser in numbers, this dinner had an extremely strong sense of excitement and relief at being able to gather once again.

 A glass of Substance from Selosse (thank you RLJ) lifted spirits further, and eased the worries of those who feared that without a back room in Kennington and the genius of Mr Percival, it might not be a Stannary Dinner proper.